domnht/pdf-merge/readme.md

 ## How to use

-1. Put all your PDFs onto sources.
+1. Put all your PDFs onto `sources`.

 2. Run the `merger.py` in the main directory.